-So, it’s kinda foolish not to do so.
-But all legit reviewers I know do not use the eero for themselves at home.
+So, it's kinda foolish not to do so.
+But all legit networking pros and reviewers I know do not use the eero for themselves at home.

-In any case, I’m nobody to judge.
-I’m myself an Amazon associate, meaning if you buy the eeros over the links above, I might get a small commission.
-I’d hope so anyway.
+In any case, I'm nobody to judge.
+I'm myself an Amazon associate.
+If you buy an eero over the links above, I might get a small commission.
+I'd hope so, anyway.
 We all have mouths to feed.

-To be fair, there are impressive things about the eero Pro 6E.
+To be fair, there are good things about the eero Pro 6E.
 The cute, compact design, the integration of home automation wireless standards, and the general ease of use have their allure.